Free shipping on all orders over $249

 Couple rules of thumb and notes:

-• Built motors are much, much stronger than OEM – but they can also blow up if not taken care of or driven properly.
+• Built motors are much, much stronger than OEM – but they can also fail if not taken care of or driven properly.

 • 5 Speed manual transmissions – Never WOT in 4th or 5th gear unless you have just redlined the gear prior.
 Your transmission 1:1 gear is in 3rd.
 1st, 2nd, or 3rd gear you can full throttle at any RPM.
 But in 4th or 5th gear if you full throttle in a low RPM it will load up the engine, cause it to over boost, and can damage your pistons, bearings, or other engine components.